 Physical inactivity increases the risk of cancer.
 While excessive exercise and overtraining may adversely impact treatment outcomes and quality of life, doing regular moderate exercises/physical activity may provide systemic beneficial effects such as improved physiological function, decreased risk of cancer incidence and recurrence, and better quality of life.
-Different studies have found beneficial impacts of regular moderate physical activities/exercise in cancers such as breast cancer, endometrial cancer and colorectal cancer.
+Different studies have found beneficial impacts of regular moderate physical activity/exercise in cancers such as breast cancer, endometrial cancer and colorectal/colon cancer.
 Based on genetic setup, one may also have to optimize the type of exercises that they should engage in, to reap maximum benefits.

 Lack of physical activity has been shown as a primary risk factor for a variety of life threatening diseases such as cardiovascular diseases and cancer.
 In recent years, people have started recognizing the importance of physical activity in cancer patients and those who are at risk of cancers.
 Before we look into the scientific evidence which suggests the same, let us first refresh our understanding of the terms – Physical Activity, Exercise and Metabolic Equivalent of Task (MET).

 Any voluntary movement of muscle resulting in energy expenditure may be broadly termed as physical activity.
 Unlike exercise, which is a form of physical activity that refers to the planned, repeated movements with the aim of staying healthy, physical activity is a more generalized term which may even include the general daily activities of our life such as performing household chores, transport, or a planned activity such as exercise or sports.

 Some examples of different types of exercises include:

 - Resistance Exercises

 Aerobic exercises are performed for improving the circulation of oxygen through the blood and are associated with increased rate of breathing and cardiorespiratory fitness.
 Some examples of aerobic exercises include brisk walking, jogging, cycling, rowing.